ClickHouse/ClickHouse/docs/en/operations/storing-data.md

 ## Using Virtual File System for Data Encryption {#encrypted-virtual-file-system}

 You can encrypt the data stored on [S3](../engines/table-engines/mergetree-family/mergetree.md#table_engine-mergetree-s3), or [HDFS](#configuring-hdfs) external disks, or on a local disk.
-To turn on the encryption mode, in the configuration file you must specify the disk with the type `encrypted` and the type of disk on which the data will be saved.
+To turn on the encryption mode, in the configuration file you must define a disk with the type `encrypted` and choose a disk on which the data will be saved.
 An `encrypted` disk ciphers all written files on the fly, and when you read files from an `encrypted` disk it deciphers them automatically.
 So you can work with an `encrypted` disk like with a normal one.

 Configuration markup: